 11. St. Louis, Missouri

-There is also the Columbia Bottom Conservation Area containing 800 acres of forest and wetlands and is a habitat for eagles.
+There is also the Columbia Bottom Conservation Area containing 800 acres of forest and wetlands which is a habitat for eagles.
 And, of course, the famous Gateway Arch is an incredible monument and icon in the city.
 St. Louis is ideal for a family vacation on the Mississippi River.

 Stay in the heart so you can take in all the attractions around the river, St. Louis sightseeing, and the Arch.
 The Drury Plaza St. Louis at the Arch is highly rated and centrally located.